Aram Sahakian, General Manager

 - Coordinating EOC activations

-- Staffing, training, securing access, managing information and maintaining communications systems for all EOC and alternate EOC facilities
+- Staffing, securing access, managing information and maintaining communications systems for all EOC and alternate EOC facilities